grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 "Ten minutes at a creep speed maybe?
 I believe we can just manage it.
 I am more worried about whether we have enough fine control over the buoyancy to lower the boat just a few meters like that."

-"But if we can run at sail-up depth, we'll also be also be a much harder to spot target as we head for the depot."
+"But if we can run at sail-up depth, we'll also be a much harder to spot target as we head for the depot."

 "Ah fuck ya both, ya leaking assholes!"
 Chips interrupted from where she was standing in the water.
 "Yer determined to fuckin' sink us!
 Are ya forgetting the high-pressure system is fucking depleted?
 I doubt there's enough fuckin' pressure left for a full blow if something goes wrong.
 Fuck --- there's probably also not enough fuckin' power in the batteries to bring us back to the surface with the fuckin' low-pressure system!
 We'll be lucky to fuckin be leapin' out the top of the sail as it lowers away under us heading for the fuckin' bottom!"